arborchurch/arbor-web/site/content/messages/ghost/the-produce-of.md

 podcast_duration: 38:50
 ---

 You've heard it called "the Fruit of the Spirit," we're calling it the Produce, and one translation even calls it the Harvest of the Spirit.
-No matter what you call it, Paul's famoust list helps understand what it means to live a Spirit-filled and Spirit-led life.
+No matter what you call it, Paul's famous list helps understand what it means to live a Spirit-filled and Spirit-led life.
 Bonus: *lessons from a French Press*.